Fertilizer License and Registration Requirements

 What does it cost to be licensed or registered?

 A $100.00 license fee is required for all or any part of a calendar year.
-A $25 registration fee and $100 groundwater fee is required for each product registration.
+A $25 registration fee and $100 water quality fee is required for each product registration.

 In addition to the annual license/registration fees, all licensees and registrants are required to submit tonnage reports and pay a tonnage-based inspection fee.
 The fertilizer inspection (tonnage) fee increased from $0.10/ton to $0.35/ton.
 The water quality (previously called groundwater) protection fee on agricultural use fertilizer changed from $0.015 per % of nitrogen per ton to $1.00/ton on all agricultural use fertilizer.
 Total tonnage fees = $0.35/ton non-agriculture and $1.35/ton agriculture use fertilizer.